clervalstein/about/README.md

 i am a better listener than i am a responder, dont take it personal if i react to ur msg instead of reply !! just know that i am listening, i just dont know what to say in response

 i dont care for identity discourse of any kind, do not bring it here or on any of my socials #IDoNotCare

+unless ur on my tiktok or instagram most of my sites are 18+ and are NOT intended for younger people

 also i dont gaf about people having 'out there' but relatively harmless kinks / fetishes. do not argue with me about this because again I Do Not Care